 Platelets have powerful healing properties, containing growth factors that trigger and regulate cell growth.
 In PRP (Platelet-Rich Plasma) treatment, we start with your own blood and use a centrifuge to isolate platelets from the other components.
 The resulting substance, PRP, contains 3-5 times the number of platelets as regular blood.
+Platelet-Rich Plasma is often referred to as “liquid gold”.
 By strategically reintroducing this platelet-rich plasma to the body, we can harness the benefits of cellular growth and regeneration to aesthetic benefit.

 Because PRP is derived from your own blood, it has an excellent safety profile.
 Like any surgical or non-surgical procedure, there are risks.
-As an international teacher and trainer of other physicians in facial anatomy and injection technique, Dr. Cox stresses the importance of finding an experienced physician who understands the finer points of injectable treatment.
+Dr. Cox stresses the importance of finding an experienced provider.

 When applied to the skin after resurfacing treatment, PRP reduces recovery time and enhances treatment results.
-During your consultation, Dr. Cox will provide an individualized explanation of what to expect based on your unique treatment plan and goals.
+You consultation will cover an individualized explanation of what to expect based on your unique treatment plan and goals.